Guide for Authors

 Websites

 Author’s surname, author’s name (year of publication, if available).
-Title of material used (in italics).
-Website Address.
+Title of material used (in italics), and website address.

 - Avoid numbering bibliographic entries or inserting any dashes before them.